Children of the Whales

 Children of the Whales (クジラの子らは砂上に歌う, Kujira no Kora wa Sajō ni Utau) is a Japanese manga series written and illustrated by Abi Umeda.
+It serialized in Akita Shoten's Shojo manga magazine Mystery Bonita from 2013 to 2023.
 The manga is licensed in North America by Viz Media.
-An anime television series adaptation by J.C.
+An anime television series adaptation produced by J.C.
 Staff aired in Japan from October to December 2017, and was released globally on Netflix in March 2018.

 Synopsis

 The story focuses on a boy called Chakuro, who lives on a giant vessel called a Mud Whale that drifts over the sea of sand.
 In the Mud Whale, society is divided into two kinds of people: the Marked, who can move objects with their minds using a strange power called "thymia", at the expense of shortened lifespans, and the Unmarked, people who lack thymia but enjoy longer lifespans.
 Chakuro and his friends have never seen anyone from the outside world, and they spend their days yearning to explore and learn about it.
 In year 93 of the vessel's exile, the Mud Whale encounters a lonely island and Chakuro finds a girl inside, starting an adventure that changes the lives of everyone.